-In Durango, CO, the Mountain Studies Institute is active in climate resilience with ecological restoration project and adaptive management through climate change monitoring for the San Juan Resource Management Plan.
+In Durango, CO, the Mountain Studies Institute is active in climate resilience and adaptive management through climate change monitoring for the San Juan Resource Management Plan.

 In Keene, NH, the Sustainability Project members facilitated adoption of the Ashuelot River 10 year Implementation Plan.
 It is the first river protection document in the state to address climate change, for which they received recognition.

 In Moab, UT, the Canyonlands Watershed Council’s climate planning contributed to receiving a $50,000 grant and recently created the Moab Area Watershed Partnership (MAWP) covering over 11,000 square miles and five designated impaired water bodies.